memri/pod/docs/HTTP_API.md

   }
 }
 ```
-Perform a bulk of operations atomically.
+Perform a bulk of operations in one request.
+The endpoint is "atomic", meaning that either all of the operations succeed,
+or the database won't be changed at all.

 If `createEdges` array is not empty, all items in `createItems` MUST have `uid` set.